RUsh Creek Lodge and Spa are open

 - Visit Yosemite’s stunningly beautiful, lesser-traveled Hetch Hetchy area in our northwest corner of the Park.
 Access is limited when parking fills, so the earlier you visit the better your options.
 On your way there and back you’ll pass by our sister property, Evergreen Lodge, a local’s favorite since 1921.
 Pop in for refreshments and to join in our Centennial Celebrations this year.
 Happy 100th Evergreen!

-- Embark on a wild adventure that includes a Wilderness permit or Half Dome permit, and no Day Use Ticket is required
+- Embark on a wild adventure that includes a Wilderness permit or Half Dome permit

-- Yosemite Valley’s free shuttle service is not operating this year
+- The Yosemite Valley free shuttle is operating on a winter schedule

 We are doing our best to provide the most current and accurate information as quickly as possible, so please check back often.
 Or stay tuned on our Facebook page as we'll be posting there as well.